Skip to main content

 }

 PDF documents specify their textual content one character at a time, without any indication of physical structure (such as lines, blocks, columns, etc) or logical organization (headers, paragraphs, captions, footers, etc).
-Therefore, PDFTextStream must employ advanced document understanding processes to derive the structure of each PDF document page it is presented.
+Therefore, PDFxStream must employ advanced document understanding processes to derive the structure of each PDF document page it is presented.
 These processes gather characters into lines, lines into blocks, blocks into columns, and so on.
-The document structure that these entities represent and the API that PDFTextStream exposes for developers to work with them collectively forms the PDFTextStream document model.
+The document structure that these entities represent and the API that PDFxStream exposes for developers to work with them collectively forms the PDFxStream document model.

 The document model is necessarily hierarchical, and its API mirrors that hierarchy: